cyb70289/spa/lib/README.md

 Else the logs are written in profiler.log.

 The output files are placed in ../output/.
+The analysis results are displayed as well as stored in Analysis_Results/ .

 Once a basic configuration file is written for the test, the individual parameters for the configuration files can be changed on runtime by adding the argument to the virtif.py command line.